Location: New York, NY

 Work place: UNICEF Headquarters, 3 United Nations Plaza, New York, NY

-To apply, read the application guidelines and submit submit the Universal Application Form by March 1, 2015.
+To apply, read the application guidelines and apply on LyonNet by February 29, 2016.
 To qualify for funding, all students must complete the Lynk UAF.
-"Step 1" of the UAF application is also due by March 1, 2015.
+"Step 1" of the UAF application is due by Feb 19, 2016.